Clicky

 In 1908, nine college students had a plan to create a sorority that promoted friendship and unity among college women.
 Shortly after, Alpha Kappa Alpha, which originated at Howard University, was born.
 From its humble beginnings, it would later become one of the most impactful sororities worldwide, accumulating almost 300,000 since its founding.

-They also partner with other national sororities, various organizations, and local communities in solving problems and providing programs that help empower society.
+They also partner with other national sororities, various organizations, and local communities to solve problems and provide programs that help empower society.
 Some famous members include award-winning American singer-songwriter Alicia Keys, American poet, civil rights activist, and memoirist Maya Angelou, American radio and TV personality Catherine Hughes, Queen of Jazz Ella Fitzgerald, and many more.

 Alpha Chi Omega